Skip to main content

 To resolve this incident, we must edit the orderValue variable so it’s an integer.
 To do so, take the following steps:

-1. Click the edit icon next to the variable you’d like to edit.
+1. Under Variables, click the edit icon next to the orderValue variable.

-1. Edit the variable by removing the quotation marks from the orderValue value.
+2. Edit the variable by removing the quotation marks.

 We were able to solve this particular problem by editing a variable, but it’s worth noting you can also add a variable if a variable is missing from a process instance altogether.

 There’s one last step: initiating a “retry” of the process instance.
-There are two places on the process instance page where you can initiate a retry: in the top right corner of the page, and below Operations:
+Click the retry icon in the top right corner of the page.

 You should now see the incident has been resolved, and the process instance has progressed to the next step.